iceye-ltd/product-documentation/docs/productguide/collectioncharacteristics.md

 # IMAGING COLLECTION CHARACTERISTICS

-The following provides additional technical information on the performance of the current imaging modes used by the ICEYE fleet.
-Our satellites are constantly being improved with recent satellites usually having better performance.
-In order to manage expectations we have decided to provide the *worst case* values across the fleet.
+The following provides additional technical information on the performance of the current ICEYE imaging modes.
+Our satellites are constantly being improved, but in order to manage expectations, in the tables below we provide the worst-case values across the fleet.
 Some parameters warrant a more detailed explanation which you can read in the [Notes](#notes-and-explanations) section.

  [Table 2](#complex-image-parameters) provides parameters associated with ICEYE complex images and [Table 3](#amplitude-image-parameters) provides the technical parameters associated with ICEYE Amplitude Images.